ladataweb/SimplePBI/README.md

 - <a href="https://github.com/ladataweb/SimplePBI/blob/main/Capacities_details.txt" target="_blank">Capacities</a>
 - <a href="https://github.com/ladataweb/SimplePBI/blob/main/Pipelines_details.txt" target="_blank">Pipelines (Preview)</a>
 - <a href="https://github.com/ladataweb/SimplePBI/blob/main/Scorecards_details.txt" target="_blank">Scorecards (Preview)</a>
+- <a href="https://github.com/ladataweb/SimplePBI/blob/main/Az_Pause_Resume_details.txt" target="_blank">Azure Pause and Resume resource(Preview)</a>

 ## Complex requests
 If you want to get a deeper look on complex __Admin__ methods and unique methods.
 <a href="https://github.com/ladataweb/SimplePBI/blob/main/Admin_complex.md" target="_blank">Check this doc</a>

+## Azure Pause Resume Resources
+We have added a new feature to include some Azure Resource API Manager.
+The new "azpause" class will let you Pause or Resume Azure tabular or capacity resources.
+With SimplePBI you can pause and resume Fabric, Power Bi Embedded or Azure Analysis Services resources.
+<a href="https://github.com/ladataweb/SimplePBI/blob/main/AzPauseResume.md" target="_blank">Check this doc</a>

 ## Additional content
 There an aditional library Utils for transformations.
 It is used to help some requests returning different values.